Deeply pained by treatment meted out to students in Jamia: Satyarthi

 On Sunday, the police had to enter Jamia Millia Islamia after violent protests erupted on the campus and later some government and private properties were also vandalised around the university and New Friends Colony area.
 Speaking at an event here, Satyarthi said he is "deeply pained" by the treatment meted out to the students inside the library and girls' hostel in Jamia Millia Islamia.

 "I condemn the ongoing violence.
 Loss of lives and property is absolutely unacceptable," he said.
 "However, a safe and fearless space for students and young people who respect the Constitution should always be guaranteed for voicing their opinions and concerns peacefully.
-Whenever such voices are forcibly suppressed, democracy shrinks,” he was quoted as saying by a statement issued by his organisation Kailash Satyarthi Children's Foundation.
+Whenever such voices are forcibly suppressed, democracy shrinks,” he said.

 He also urged Prime Minister Narendra Modi to initiate dialogue with the students and the youth.
 "Seeing today's disturbing situation across the country, I feel an urgent need of serious dialogue between the State and the youth," he said.